 Our super-simple no-sew hooded cloak is our most popular post ever, so we thought we'd reshare it, in case anyone is in the market for a last-minute Halloween costume make.
 So easy – just grab some fabric and follow the step-by-step instructions below.

-We love World Book Day but Lola is VERY fussy about what she will or will not wear to such things, I decided to get the sewing machine out to make her a cape, so I can convince her to go as Little Red Riding Hood.
-My thinking is that once she realises how much she loves this cape, she'll be desperate to go as LRH and I'll make her a red one!
+We love World Book Day and Halloween, but Lola is VERY fussy about what she will or will not wear to such things.
+I decided to get the sewing machine out to make her a cape so I can convince her to go as Little Red Riding Hood.
+My thinking is that once she realises how much she loves wearing this cape, she'll be desperate to go as LRH and I'll make her a red one!
 That's the cunning plan anyway.

 Disclaimer: My 6-year-old helped make this - I don't normally cut quite so wonky!
 Honest!

 - Fabric.
 At least the length of your little person plus 5 inches or so.
 Width as per roll.

 - Fabric glue/hemming web/no-sew tape – whatever works for you.
 You can stitch this bit if you prefer.